ga-adi-gelato/Course-Materials/lessons/android-technologies-and-services/job-scheduler-lesson/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Describe what features Google Play Services offers
+- Describe the components of a JobScheduler
-- Set up and use the Analytics API
+- Set up a task and schedule it to run under certain conditions

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Make APIs calls
+- Implement a Service class

 ---